Wales number one spot 'up for grabs' - Hennessey

 Ward replaced him on that occasion and kept his starting place for last year's coronavirus-delayed Euro 2020.

-When Ward missed the World Cup play-off final against Austria through injury in March this year, however, Hennessey stepped in and kept his place for the play-off final win over Ukraine three months later, in which he produced a stunning man-of-the-match display.
+When Ward missed the World Cup play-off semi-final against Austria through injury in March, Hennessey stepped in and kept his place for the play-off final win over Ukraine three months later, in which he produced a stunning man-of-the-match display.

 Asked if that performance - and subsequent regular starts for Wales - makes him the favourite to face the United States on Monday, Hennessey said: "Not really.
 I haven't been playing much at the moment.
 I had the one cup game last Wednesday.